Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

 To better understand the apparent convergence problems observed in the previous section, we perform a careful study of one particular model.
 We find that it exhibits exactly the issue discussed in Sec.~\ref{sec:challenges}, where a rarely sampled-from region of configuration space is also highly underweighted in the model relative to the target, leading to pathologically slow convergence.

-The model in question was trained targeting ${m^2 = -4.2}$ and $\alpha = 0$ with forwards KL training using AHMC samples; we chose a model trained with this scheme as it produces the best bimodal models, so any issues observed apply for best-case training.
+The model in question was trained targeting ${m^2 = -4.2}$ and $\alpha = 0$ with forwards KL training using AHMC samples.
 The model discussed here is different than the one presented in Fig.~\ref{fig:cf_ess_M2}, but trained identically up to the random seed.
-Unlike for that model, we measure $\text{ESS} \approx 0$ using the target-sample estimator; meanwhile, the forwards KL divergence and MCMC acceptance rate are lower outside error for the present model, but closely comparable in magnitude.
+Unlike for that model, we measure $\text{ESS} \approx 0$ using the target-sample estimator; meanwhile, the forwards KL divergence and MCMC acceptance rate are worse outside error for the present model, but closely comparable in magnitude.
 This indicates that different initial weights and different sets of training data can yield models with drastically reduced ESS without qualitatively affecting the forwards KL divergence or MCMC acceptance rate.
 As explored below, this low observed value of the ESS signals severe problems with flow-based MCMC using this model which are not diagnosed by the other two metrics.

 For all numerics in this section, we use a single dataset of $10^6$ model-distributed samples drawn from the flow model and another set of $1.28 \times 10^6$ target-distributed samples generated with AHMC.
-We normalize all reweighting factors $w(\phi) = p(\phi)/\tilde{p}(\phi)$ such that $\vev{w}_{\tilde{p}} = 1$ using the stochastic $Z$ estimator of Eqn.~\eqref{eqn:stochastic-Z} evaluated on the target samples.
+We normalize all reweighting factors $w(\phi) = p(\phi)/\tilde{p}(\phi)$ such that $\vev{w}_{\tilde{p}} = 1$ using the stochastic $Z$ estimator of Eq.~\eqref{eqn:stochastic-Z} evaluated on the target samples.
 Most of the ensuing discussion is phrased in terms of the distribution of reweighting factors under the model,

 which contains all observable-independent information about model quality.
 Although correlations between reweighting factors and observables can further affect the quality of specific measurements, we are interested in model quality generically.